iamromulan/cellular-modem-wiki/README.md

 Note that the 192.168.225.1 address is also referenced in `/etc/ql_nf_preload.conf`; I haven't modified that file and everything seems to work, but just so ya know.

 ## TTL Modification

+> :warning: Do not use this at the same time as the Simpleadmin TTL mod.
+Use either one or the other

 This is a Linux router using iptables - so you can add iptables rules to override the outgoing TTL.
 Certain cell plans may require this for various reasons.